-The Grievance Policy with a timeline is stated in the University Catalog and, is also, located in the student policy and procedure manual.
+The Grievance Policy with a timeline is stated in the University Catalog and, is also, located in the Program Policy and Procedure Manual.

 Technical Standards:

 Radiography requires proficiency in the application of technical knowledge and operation of specialized equipment in a competent and safe manner.
 In addition, the technologist must be able to provide physical care and emotional support to patients during the radiographic procedures.